 What is a Water Right?

 Because all waters of the state are owned by the public, a water right is the right to use water for a beneficial purpose.
 Beneficial use is the reasonably efficient use of water without waste for a purpose consistent with the laws, rules, and best interests of the people of Oregon.
-Examples of types of beneficial uses include industrial and municipal uses, irrigation, public recreation, protection of commercial and game fishing and wildlife, and flood control.
+Examples of types of beneficial uses include industrial and municipal uses, irrigation, public recreation, protection of fish and wildlife, and flood control.

 Instream Water Rights